Czech Land Forces

-The Czech Land Forces (Pozemní síly) are the land warfare force of the Czech Republic.
-The Land Forces consisting of various types of arms and services complemented by air and special operations forces constitute the core of the Czech Armed Forces.
+The Czech Land Forces (Pozemní síly) are the land warfare forces of the Czech Republic.
+The Land Forces consisting of various types of arms and services complemented by air and special operations forces constitute the core of the Army of the Czech Republic.
 Land Forces Command is located in Olomouc.

 Peacetime structure comprises two mechanized brigades, an airborne regiment and specialized regiments of artillery, logistics, engineers, CBRN defence, reconnaissance and electronic warfare.
 Mechanized brigades are equipped with various types of combat vehicles to ensure the execution of different combat operations.

 Tasks

 The Czech Land Forces are the biggest and decisive part of the Army of the Czech Republic.
 In coordination with other services they are organized to defend the national territory.
 Under a crisis situation and in the event of hostilities they form the core of operation task force of the allied joint force and eventually they are complemented by mobilized units.
 The Land Forces are also designed for fulfilment of commitment in compliance with the Article 5 of the North Atlantic Treaty and tasks on behalf of the state administration authorities.